Asquera/elasticsearch-workshop-book/src/queries/suggestions/did_you_mean.md

 > Do the results match what you would expect?

-Some suggestions do not make much sense, for example when searching for input text *"starr warrs"* the returned results contain entries which do not exist this way in the documents.
+Some suggestions may make no immediate sense, for example when searching for input text *"starr warrs"* the returned results contain entries which do not exist this way in the documents.

-✅ Build a query that uses the `collate` property to remove non existing suggestions.
+✅ Build a query that uses the `collate` field to remove non existing suggestions.

 <details>
 <summary>A solution using collate</summary>